Today we’re going to talk about something very important – Personal Financial Planning.

 When we read the term ‘Financial Planning’ or ‘Personal Financial Analysis’, we believe that it’s jargon.
-We believe that ‘Financial planning’ is a potion used by the upper-class population of the society who have a surplus of money and the trunks are overflowing with currency notes.
+Some people think it’s a big, confusing word for rich people who have a surplus of money, and the trunks are overflowing with currency notes.

-But, the reality is that Personal Financial Planning and analysis is required by everybody, and not only by the one born with a silver spoon.
+But guess what?
+It’s for everyone! the reality is that Personal Financial Planning and analysis is required by everybody, and not only by the one born with a silver spoon.

 How to Do Personal Financial Planning and Analysis